 Even if a software executive who lost a key engineer and suffered market shrinkage somehow knows 20 intellectual property lawyers, they don't see this as an “IP” problem, but as a “key software developer moving to a competitor” problem.
 Because most lawyers identify themselves with a legal service noun, Marcia is likely the only lawyer they’ve heard talking in terms that are meaningful to them.

 Springsteen: “They protected my music”

-Let’s look at a real case.
+Let’s look at a case from popular culture.
 In Bruce Springsteen's 2005 Rock & Roll Hall of Fame induction acceptance speech, he thanked many people, including his IP lawyers.
 How he phrased it is instructive: